Almen Abdi: Watford

 In July 2012, Abdi trained with Watford with a view to a possible loan.
 He featured in the Championship side's first three pre-season friendlies, and later joined the club on a season-long loan for the 2012–13.
 Abdi scored his first goal for Watford on his league debut against Crystal Palace on 18 August 2012.
-In November 2012, Abdi soon injured his shoulder, dislocating it in the process.
+Abdi soon injured his shoulder, dislocating it in November 2012.
 Following four weeks of regeneration, he returned to the bench and came on as a substitute during the 2–1 home loss against Hull City on 8 December 2012.
 Abdi made it three league goals in as many games with his effort against Birmingham City on 16 February 2013, taking his total goal tally to 9.
 Abdi had netted in the previous two games against Bolton Wanderers and Crystal Palace.
 Abdi then scored his 10th goal of the season with a sumptuous free kick in a 1–1 draw with Wolverhampton Wanderers on 1 March 2013.
 Towards the end of the season, Abdi reportedly stated his desire to remain at Watford on a permanent basis, having become the club's fan favorite.
 In early May 2013, he picked up the Hornets' Player of the Season award.

 On 19 July 2013, Watford confirmed that Abdi had signed a three-year deal on a permanent basis.
 In August 2013, he developed a severe case of plantar fasciitis (a foot disease), which kept him out of action for several months.
 Abdi made his long-awaited comeback as a 75th-minute substitute in a 2–0 FA Cup third round replay victory over Bristol City on 14 January 2014.
 Abdi then made his league return four days later, as a first-half substitute against AFC Bournemouth on 18 January 2014, coming on for the injured Iriney.

 Making his first league start for seven months, Abdi scored for Watford in a 3–0 home win over Leeds United on 8 April 2014.

 On 30 August 2014, Abdi scored his first ever brace for the club at Vicarage Road as Watford beat Huddersfield Town 4–2, with Abdi providing the goals to make it 2–1 and 4–2 respectively as well as registering an assist in the same game.